-Each applicant is expected to show that he has satisfactorily completed the above-stated required preparation, by presenting a certificate of recommendation from an approved school showing his complete scholarship record.
+Each applicant is expected to show that he has satisfactorily completed the above-stated required preparation, by presenting a complete scholastic record from an approved school.

-&lt;sup>1Incomplete certificates of recommendation may be supplemented by examinations in particular subjects taken at the Institute.
+&lt;sup>1Incomplete scholastic records may be supplemented by examinations in particular subjects taken at the Institute.
 The scope of subject matter for these examinations is the same as that covered by standard high schools.
-Applicants taking examinations in Physics, Chemistry, or United States History and Government must present their
+Applicants taking examinations in Physics, Chemistry, or United States History and Government must present their notebooks at the time